euler16/Face-Recognizer/README.md

 # Face-Recognizer
-A Near "from scratch" implementation of face recognition system
+A Near "from scratch" implementation of face recognition system.

 # TO-DO
 A few things were left to be done in future